China Visa Costs and Fees

 Expedited Processing for Chinese Visas

 Unfamiliar with the Chinese visa application, or just need a professional looking over your shoulder and telling you what to do next?
 Travel Visa Pro has you covered.
 Our teams of travel experts based in nine different offices across the US can facilitate your Chinese visa application, from getting all the blanks on the forms filled out properly, to handing it over to the consulate in person and ensuring it will be returned before your flight.
-Or you can apply for China visa online here.
+You can apply for a China visa online here through TVP.

 Are there any free visas to China?

-Surprisingly, there are, though any you could use to actually explore China as a tourist are relatively new.
-Recently the Chinese government extended their 24- and 72-hour transit visa (G) policies (https://www.travelvisapro.com/blog/getting-24-hour-transit-visa-china/) in some cities to allow travelers to stay up to 144 hours without an official L visa obtained in advance.
-US citizens qualify for these visas on arrival in Beijing and Shanghai (with other cities still allowing 24- and 72-hour transit visas), provided they have proof of ongoing travel by land, sea, or air, and can provide some of the same information required for tourist visas: proof of accommodation, local address in China, etc.
+Surprisingly, there is a way to avoid China visa costs.
+Visas you can use to actually explore China for more than a few hours as a tourist are relatively new.
+Recently the Chinese government extended their 24- and 72-hour transit visa (G) policies in some cities to allow travelers to stay up to 144 hours without an official “L” visa obtained in advance.
+US citizens qualify for these visas on arrival in Beijing and Shanghai (with most other cities still allowing 24- and 72-hour transit visas), provided they have proof of ongoing travel by land, sea, or air, and can provide some of the same information required of tourist visa holders: proof of accommodation, local address in China, etc.

 China visa costs and fees for US citizens

-However, most visas to China must be arranged in advance of one’s departure and will be inspected at the airport both at check in and prior to boarding.
-US citizens traveling exclusively for tourist qualify for an L visa, with Business (F/M), Student (X), and Work (Z) visas requiring more paperwork and preparation.
+Despite the aforementioned exceptions, most visas to China must be arranged in advance of one’s departure and will be inspected at the airport both at check in and prior to boarding.
+US citizens traveling exclusively for tourism qualify for an L visa, with Business (F/M), Student (X), and Work (Z) visas requiring more paperwork and preparation.
+Travel Visa Pro can assist you with any of these.

-Due to reciprocity, Americans are charged $140 for any type of visa to China, either at an embassy or consulate.
+Due to reciprocity, Americans are charged $140 for any type of visa to China, whether you apply at an embassy or consulate.
 This fee includes regular service, which is recommended if you have more than a few weeks before your flight.
 However, express service is available for $20 more if you plan to travel within that time, and rush service for an additional $30.

-Do you have any questions about visas to China?
-Leave them in the comments below!
+Do you have any questions about China visa costs?
+Leave them in the comments below, or contact your nearest Travel Visa Pro!